 Options are granted under the plan for no consideration.
-Employee options are granted for a five year period, where 35% after one year, a further 45% vest after two years and the remaining 15% vest after three years.
+Employee options are granted for a five year period where 35% vest after one year, a further 45% vest after two years and the remaining 15% vest after three years.
 Director options vest after one year.
 Options granted under the plan carry no dividend or voting rights.
 When exercisable, each option is converted into one ordinary share on payment of the exercise price.

 The exercise price of options is based on the volume weighted average price at which the company's share are traded on the Australian Securities Exchange during the month preceding the date the options are granted.
-The directors determined to issue 260,000 options (2008:150,000) options to staff during the year at an exercise price of \$2.30 (2008: \$2.65), and 500 options expired (2008: 41,050).
+The directors determined to issue no options (2009:260,000 at an exercise price of \$2.30) to staff during the year, and no options expired (2009: 500) in respect of the year ended 30 June 2010.

 Subject to prior approval by shareholders, the company may issue each year a maximum of 100,000 options to the executive director for each year of service, subject to performance criteria.
-The Directors have resolved to issue no options (2008: 15,000 options at \$2.30) to the executive director in respect of the year ended 30 June 2009.
+The Directors have resolved to issue 40,000 options at an exercise price of \$1.28 (2009: Nil) to the executive director in respect of the year ended 30 June 2010, subject to shareholder approval.